LLnCSoftware/mserve/README.md

  that is actually sent from the  client to mserve and forwarded to the servant.
 5.2.
 There are 3 parts to the response, the id echoed from the client, the query result, and a dictionary containing benchmarking information.
-5.3 That infomation includes which servant the query ran on, the elapsed time of the query, The execution time (excludes time in queue), and the "routing string" used to help select the servant.
+5.3 That information includes which servant the query ran on, the elapsed time of the query, The execution time (excludes time in queue), and the "routing string" used to help select the servant.

 6. Run a series of test queries, by starting the timer: **\t 3000**